Shine with facts about Finland

 • Cabinet: Multiparty coalition cabinet.
 The current Cabinet is run by Prime Minister Petteri Orpo.

-• Head of State: President of the Republic, elected every 6 years, two-term maximum.
-Currently Mr Sauli Niinistö, elected in 2012 and re-elected in 2018 (next elections in 2024).
+• Head of State: President of the Republic, elected every six years, two-term maximum.
+The current president is Mr Alexander Stubb (elected in 2024).

-• International cooperation: Member of United Nations since 1955 and European Union since 1995.
+• International cooperation: Member of the United Nations since 1955 and the European Union since 1995.

 Society & Economy